 Nissan also offers the Eclipse Pack on all models of the Juke except the Nismo and this optional kit includes 17-inch alloys, go-faster stripes, NissanConnect navigation system and a variable suspension which can be change depending on your environment.

-Nissan has kept the choice of engines simple with the Juke - petrol buyers can only select their Duke with a 1.6-litre engine in normally-aspirated or turbocharged forms, whereas those wanting a diesel unit get the 1.5-litre dCi unit which Nissan shares with Renault.
+Nissan has kept the choice of engines simple with the Juke - petrol buyers can spec their Duke with a 1.6-litre engine in normally-aspirated or turbocharged forms along with a new downsized 1.2-litre turbocharged engine.
+Those wanting a diesel unit get the 1.5-litre dCi unit which Nissan shares with Renault.
 Nissan also offers the Juke with a CVT automatic transmission on all diesel and petrol trim levels.

 Undoubtedly, the Nissan Juke is a little car filled with bags of character.
 Its dramatic looks are matched by heaps of on-board technology and a tantalisingly low starting price of around £13,000 for the entry-level Visia spec.

 Despite its high driving position, the Nissan Juke isn't the most practical supermini-based SUV on the market as a result of its sloping roofline.
 This significantly limits the headroom in the Nissan Juke and eats into its boot space.